min2ha/ukwa-site/content/target/62390/index.en.md

   "subject": "Brexit"
 }

-# BBC News: A conversation to be had over the shape of Brexit

 Comments on the EU's draft guidelines for the Brexit trade talks.
 Argues that there is a hint that if Britain is prepared to compromise on some of its "red lines", the EU might show flexibility.